nelsonjchen/cloud-geoip-dns-testing/README.md

-# 🗺️ Cloud GeoIP via DNS Testing Tool
+# 🗺️ Cloud GeoIP via DNS Test Tool

 *Hey DNS, where do you think I am?*